The price of uncertainty for social consensus: Proof of lower bound

 How many bad edges does our construction yield?
-Starting from the first layer in the secondary set, we can turn each successive layer red in sequence so that the last two layers form a $K_{c\cd \eps n, c\cd \eps n}$ where the left side is red and the right half is white.
-However, this produces only $c^2\cd \eps^2 n^2$ bad edges, which, recalling that we started with $\fr{1}{\eps}$ bad edges, matches the bound $\Omega(\eps^3 n^2)$ on the price of uncertainty in \cite{Balcan-2011}.
+Starting from the first layer in the secondary set, we can turn each successive layer red in sequence so that the last two layers form a $K_{c\cd \eps n, c\cd \eps n}$ where the left side is red and the right half is blue.
+However, this produces only $c^2\cd \eps^2 n^2$ bad edges, which, recalling that we started with $\fr{1}{\eps}$ bad edges, matches the bound $\Omega(\eps^3 n^2)$ on the price of uncertainty in \citet{Balcan-2011}.
 It turns out we can produce many more bad edges in our construction by doing the following.
-Note that the last layer in our construction is white, and all layers between the frozen layers defined above and the last layer are now red.
-We now turn each vertex in the layer after the frozen layers white, which is a valid uncertain best response by \cref{freely-change}.
-We can now turn each successive layer white in sequence until the last three layers are white, red, and white respectively.
-Repeatedly switching the colors of the vertices in the layer after the frozen layers and propagating uncertain best responses, we can reach a state in which the boosting operation layers alternate between white and red.
-Every edge between boosting operation layers is now bad, which makes $\Theta\bp{\fr{c^2 \cd \eps^2 n^2}{1 - \bp{\fr{1}{1 + \fr{\eps}{2}}}^2}} = \Theta(\eps n^2)$ bad edges at the ending state.
-Recalling that we began with $\fr{1}{\eps}$ bad edges, we have established that the price of uncertainty for consensus games is $\Omega(\eps^2 n^2)$ in the domain $\eps = \til{\Omega}\bp{n^{-1/2}}$.
+Note that the last layer in our construction is blue, and all layers between the frozen layers defined above and the last layer are now red.
+We now turn each vertex in the layer after the frozen layers blue, which is a valid uncertain best response by \cref{freely-change}.
+We can now turn each successive layer blue in sequence until the last three layers are blue, red, and blue, respectively.
+By repeatedly switching the colors of the vertices in the layer after the frozen layers and propagating uncertain best responses, we can reach a state in which the boosting operation layers alternate between blue and red.
+Every edge between boosting operation layers is now bad, which makes